Joël Dicker: Career

-In November 2012, La Vérité… was awarded the prix Goncourt des lycéens.
-For this prize, 2000 French-speaking high-school students vote on their favorite novel from the year's Prix Goncourt shortlist.
-In summer 2013, La Vérité… displaced Dan Brown’s Inferno from the top of bestseller lists all over Europe.
-Early readers of the English translation described the book as "literary and clever."
-Considered Switzerland's answer to The Girl with the Dragon Tattoo and compared to the fiction of Nabokov and Roth as well as the television series Twin Peaks, The Truth About the Harry Quebert Affair was published in the United States by Penguin on 27 May 2014.
-It was one of the biggest original acquisitions in the history of Penguin Books.
-It has also subsequently been made into a 10-part television miniseries.
+In September 2012, de Fallois published Dicker's La Vérité sur l’Affaire Harry Quebert (The Truth About the Harry Quebert Affair).
+The book was translated into 32 languages and won several prizes, e.g., the Grand Prix du Roman de L'Académie Française and the prix Goncourt des lycéens in 2012.

 Dicker's third novel, Le Livre des Baltimore, was released on 26 September 2015.

 Dicker's fourth novel, La disparition de Stephanie Mailer, was released in March 2018.

-In March 2021, he announced via a video on Twitter that he was leaving the Fallois publishing house on January 1, 2022, to create his own publishing house.
+In March 2021, he announced a video on Twitter that he was leaving the Fallois publishing house on 1 January 2022 to create his own publishing house.
 The small Fallois publishing house ceased its activity following this departure, in accordance with the wishes of its founder, who had died three years earlier.

-In October 2021, he launched Éditions Rosie & Wolfe, named after a woman, Rosina, who introduced him to the pleasure of reading and after his grandfather, who gave him a taste for writing.
+In December 2023, he announced the publication of his latest thriller, A Wild Animal, released on 27 February 2024.